 Partisan war films were popular among Yugoslavs, and they are still screened on Balkan television channels today, forty years after the death of their chief patron, and thirty years after the breakup of Yugoslavia.

-Cinema was a powerful and beloved art form in Yugoslavia, and Tito’s personal preferences certainly contributed to its popularity: he watched 8,801 films between 1949 and 1980.
+Cinema was a powerful and beloved art form in Yugoslavia, and Tito’s personal preferences certainly contributed to its popularity: as revealed in the 2010 documentary Cinema Komunisto, he watched 8,801 films between 1949 and 1980.
 But Tito was not just a mere fan of cinema.
 He actively took part in the production of Yugoslavia’s on-screen propaganda, especially in the 60s and early 70s, the decade of glorious partisan war epics.

 These epic tales of insurgency evolved from the first Yugoslav war movies of late 40s and early 50s: naïve, romantic and rather predictable tales.
 They were more collective in spirit, praising the joint effort of the Yugoslavs in fighting the occupiers and legitimising the new communist regime.
 This People Will Live (1947, dir.
 Nikola Popović) is one such simple tale.
 Jagoda is a young Serbian village girl who joins the partisan movement, falls in love with a Croatian demolition specialist, and inspires other villagers to join the fight before she is killed not long before the credits roll.
 Of course, early on in the film, one character explains to the group that the communist party is the only political body capable of leading the uprising against German forces.